 Many websites use private messaging systems to enable users to chat with one another without leaving the website.
-If you want to add one in WordPress you can easily do so via a plugin.
-The beauty about adding most new functionality in WordPress is that you don’t need coding knowledge and there is probably a plugin available for it.
+If you are running a blog with WordPress, then you can easily do so via a plugin.
+The beauty about adding most new functionality in WordPress is that you don’t need coding knowledge and there are probably a great number of plugins available for it.

 A private messaging system can easily be added to WordPress by using a plugin such as Front End PM.
 It’s a free plugin on the WordPress respiratory that has all the basic features to allow you to add a private messaging system.
 The best feature about this plugin is that you can allow users to chat on your website without giving them access to the dashboard.

 Why You Need A Private Messaging System on Your WordPress Site?

 Private messaging systems can come in handy for websites that have multiple authors and need to chat with each other.
 Not just multiple authors but if you have multiple people managing various aspects of your website, they may need to communicate with each other.
 Collaboration is an important aspect of working together.
 They can also be used if you are running a forum or a blog and want your users to be able to communicate with each other.

 Step by Step: How to Add A Free Private Messaging System in WordPress

 Step 1.
 Installing the plugin

 In your WordPress dashboard click on plugins and add new.
 Search for Front End PM, install and activate the plugin.